 There are two different types of condoms, condoms which are worn on the penis, and condoms which are worn inside the vagina.

 Condoms are made from a very thin latex, synthetic nitrile, polyisoprene or polyurethane, and can be used for vaginal, oral and anal sex.

 The size and fit of condoms on a penis is important so that they are comfortable and don't break or slip off.

 Condoms are the only option that prevents pregnancy and STIs.

-- Easy to obtain - often free through clinics or condom schemes
+- Easy to get - often free through clinics or condom schemes

 - Available without the need to see a doctor, nurse or healthcare professional

 - Protection against most STIs

-- Gives men and women control over whether and when to have a baby
+- Gives people control over whether and when to have a baby

 - Sex is easier to clean up after